Problem Set 4 - Writing GIS Scripts

 Set up

-The following tasks refer to data in the ENV859_PS4.zip file available here.
+The following tasks refer to data in the self-extracting zip file “ENV859_PS4.exe”, available here.
 This zip file should be uncompressed to your V: drive to create a V:\ENV859_PS4 workspace.
 This workspace contains the familiar Data, Scripts, Scratch, and Docs folders.
 Within the Data folder are the datasets needed to do the assignment.
 Save all scripts in the `Scripts` folder and write your code to send output files to the *scratch* folder unless otherwise specified.

 When writing scripts in this exercise, there’s no need to include extensive front matter (e.g., the script name, description, name, date, etc.), but it may be helpful to add comments that briefly describe each step in your script so that we can offer partial credit.